sensu/sensu-docs-legacy/docs/1.2/api/silenced-api.md

       - **required**: false
       - **type**: Integer
       - **description**: If specified, the silence entry will be automatically cleared after this number of seconds.
+If `begin` is specified, the number of seconds until being cleared starts at that time.
       - **example**: 1800
   : - `expire_on_resolve`
       - **required**: false